 6.9.
-Liver Related Clinical Events
+Liver-related Clinical Events

-Investigators should closely monitor the following liver-related clinical events starting from the randomization, including, but not limited to: cirrhosis development; development or worsening jaundice, coagulopathy, ascites, hepatic encephalopathy; bleeding from esophageal varices; HCC development; liver transplantation; liver related hospitalization: number of hospitalizations and duration of each hospitalization; liver related death.
-In case of such event onset it will be recorded in eCRF and registered as AE/SAE.
+Investigators should closely monitor liver-related clinical events (such as cirrhosis development; liver decompensation including development or worsening jaundice, coagulopathy, ascites, hepatic encephalopathy; bleeding from varices, and liver failure; HCC development; liver transplantation and liver-related death) at all postbaseline assessments.
+Number of liver-related hospitalizations and duration of each hospitalization at all postbaseline assessments should also be closely monitored.
+In case of such event onset, it will be recorded in eCRF and registered as AE/SAE.
 See Section 7.1.3.